alexandergerber/courses-tsa/chapter3.md

 ```

 To choose an appropriate model we can make use of the knowledge about the theoretical ACF and PACF.
-In practice we do of course not know these functions, however, we can use estimates of the ACF and PACF in order to try to spot if a characteristic feature of one of the here considered models is observable.
+In practice we do not know these functions, however, we can use estimates of the ACF and PACF in order to try to spot if a characteristic feature of one of the here considered models is observable.

 The ACF/PACF can be estimated and plotted by the functions `ggAcf() ggPacf()` of the `forecast` package.
 In the 2. exercise of this chapter we already simulated some AR and MA time series.